JetBrains/Qodana/topics/qodana-inspection-output.md

 ## Basic output

+<link-summary>Each Qodana code inspection run produces the following output located in the output directory.</link-summary>

 Each Qodana code inspection run produces the following output located in the output directory:

 - **log/**: contains  `idea.log`, `gradle.log`, and so on.